-- (a) It is the intent of the Parties that the Remediation Payment in Section C.1(a) be used exclusively for Opioid Remediation. - (b) In accordance with the State-Subdivision Agreement in Exhibit I, the Remediation Payment shall be allocated by the Qualified Settlement Fund Administrator into three sub-funds: an Abatement Accounts Sub-Fund (also known as a regional fund), a State Sub-Fund, and a Subdivision Sub-Fund to be allocated to the Abatement Accounts Sub-Fund or to another Participating Subdivision. - (c) A detailed mechanism consistent with the foregoing for a Qualified Settlement Fund Administrator to follow in allocating, apportioning and distributing payments will be filed with the Court and later attached as Exhibit J. - (d) CVS shall have no duty, liability, or influence of any kind with respect to the apportionment and use of the Remediation Payment by the Qualified Settlement Fund Administrator.
-Plaintiff specifically represents, however, that any such apportionment and use by the Qualified Settlement Fund Administrator shall be made in accordance with all applicable laws. - 4.
-Release of the State Sub-Fund.
-Within a reasonable period after the Effective Date of the Agreement or otherwise as ordered by the Court, the Qualified Settlement Fund Administrator shall release the State Sub-Fund to Plaintiff. - 5.
-Subdivision Payments to Subdivisions that Become Participating Subdivisions Prior to the Initial Participation Date.
-A Participating Subdivision that (a) completes a subdivision settlement participation form prior to the Initial Participation Date, (b) joins the Florida Opioid Allocation and Statewide Response Agreement (Exhibit I), and (c) in the case of a Litigating Subdivision, dismisses with prejudice any and all Released Claims asserted by the Litigating Subdivision against the Releasees shall be eligible to receive payment of a share of the Remediation Payment within a reasonable period after the Effective Date of the Agreement. - 6.
-Subdivision Payments to Subdivisions that Become Participating Subdivisions
+(a) It is the intent of the Parties that the Remediation Payment in Section C.1(a) be used exclusively for Opioid Remediation.

+(b) In accordance with the State-Subdivision Agreement in Exhibit I, the Remediation Payment shall be allocated by the Qualified Settlement Fund Administrator into three sub-funds: an Abatement Accounts Sub-Fund (also known as a regional fund), a State Sub-Fund, and a Subdivision Sub-Fund to be allocated to the Abatement Accounts Sub-Fund or to another Participating Subdivision.

+(c) A detailed mechanism consistent with the foregoing for a Qualified Settlement Fund Administrator to follow in allocating, apportioning and distributing payments will be filed with the Court and later attached as Exhibit J.

+(d) Walgreens shall have no duty, liability, or influence of any kind with respect to the apportionment and use of the Remediation Payment by the Qualified Settlement Fund Administrator.
+Plaintiff specifically represents, however, that any such apportionment and use by the Qualified Settlement Fund Administrator shall be made in accordance with the terms of this Agreement and all applicable laws.

+4. Release of the State Sub-Fund.
+Within a reasonable period after the Effective Date of the Agreement or otherwise as ordered by the Court, the Qualified Settlement Fund Administrator shall release the State Sub-Fund to Plaintiff.

+5. Subdivision Payments to Subdivisions that Become Participating Subdivisions Prior to the Initial Participation Date.
+A Participating Subdivision that (a) completes a subdivision settlement participation form prior to the Initial Participation Date, (b) joins the Florida Opioid Allocation and Statewide Response Agreement (Exhibit I), and (c) in the case of a Litigating Subdivision, dismisses with prejudice any and all Released Claims asserted by the Litigating Subdivision against the Releasees shall be eligible to receive payment of a share of the Remediation Payment within a reasonable period after the Effective Date of the Agreement.
-After the Initial Participation Date.
-A Participating Subdivision that (a) completes a subdivision settlement participation form after the Initial Participation Date and by no later than the Post-

-Effective Date Sign-on Deadline, (b) joins the Florida Opioid Allocation and Statewide Response Agreement (Exhibit I), and (c) in the case of a Litigating Subdivision, dismisses with prejudice any and all Released Claims asserted by the Litigating Subdivision against the Releasees shall be eligible to receive payment of a share of the Remediation Payment within a reasonable period after the Post-Effective Date Sign-on Deadline.
+6. Subdivision Payments to Subdivisions that Become Participating Subdivisions After the Initial Participation Date.
+A Participating Subdivision that (a) completes a subdivision settlement participation form after the Initial Participation Date and by no later than the Post-Effective Date Sign-on Deadline, (b) joins the Florida Opioid Allocation and Statewide Response Agreement (Exhibit I), and (c) in the case of a Litigating Subdivision, dismisses with prejudice any and all Released Claims asserted by the Litigating Subdivision against the Releasees shall be eligible to receive payment of a share of the Remediation Payment within a reasonable period after the Post-Effective Date Sign-on Deadline.

-- 7. Reversion to CVS of Amounts Forfeited by Non-Joining Subdivisions.
+7. Reversion to Walgreens of Amounts Forfeited by Non-Joining Subdivisions.
 Any Litigating Subdivision or Principal Subdivision that does not sign a participation agreement by the Post-Effective Date Sign-on Deadline will be deemed a Non-Joining Subdivision.
-At CVS's request to the Qualified Settlement Fund Administrator, any Non-Joining Subdivision's share of the Remediation Payment (and to the extent any such subdivision is a Litigating Subdivision the Litigation Cost Payments) shall be returned to CVS within a reasonable time after the Post-Effective Date Sign-on Deadline. - 8.
-Agreement Null and Void if the Agreement Does Not Become Effective.
-In the event that the Effective Date of the Agreement does not occur and the Parties fail to agree to extend the Effective Date of the Agreement, the Agreement shall be null and void. - 9.
-Use of Evidence at Trial in the Florida AG Action.
-Plaintiff agrees that none of the Releasees will be a defendant in any trial of the Florida AG Action, that no Releasee will be subpoenaed or called to testify by Plaintiff in any trial of the Florida AG Action and that any evidence that references the Releasees or the Products will be used solely against other defendants in the Florida AG Action. - 10.
-Verdict Form.
-Plaintiff agrees that it will not seek to have any of the Releasees included on the verdict form in any trial related to the Florida AG Action and will oppose the efforts of any other party in the Florida AG Action to include any of the Releasees on the verdict form.
+At Walgreens' request to the Qualified Settlement Fund Administrator, any Non-Joining Subdivision's share of the Remediation Payment (and to the extent any such subdivision is a Litigating Subdivision the Litigation Cost Payments) shall be returned to Walgreens within a reasonable time after the Post-Effective Date Sign-on Deadline.

+8. Agreement Null and Void if the Agreement Does Not Become Effective.
+In the event that the Effective Date of the Agreement does not occur and the Parties fail to agree to extend the Effective Date of the Agreement, the Agreement shall be null and void.

-11. Injunctive Relief.
+9. Injunctive Relief.
 As part of the Consent Judgment to be entered in accordance with Section F below, the Parties agree to the entry of injunctive relief terms attached in Exhibit F.